 Rallying the troops

 We tend to focus on output from the workforce, even more so with remote working.
-And while it’s always good business practise to fine-tune processes, realize efficiencies and provide greater results, it’s also important to stay connected and support each other.
+And while it’s always good business practice to fine-tune processes, realize efficiencies and provide greater results, it’s also important to stay connected and support each other.

 When you join a company, you’re joining a team, a social organism, a family unit.
 We are social animals who inherently want to be part of something where we feel valued and to which we can contribute.
 Work is such a large and important part of our lives.
 Going for a coffee, socializing with colleagues or out for lunch; these activities were an important part of our daily ritual.
 That social connectedness fosters team spirit and company culture, so how do we rally the troops and replicate that in the modern remote workspace?

-When you walk into the office, you’re surrounded by the company culture and brand: corporate colours, prominent logos, maybe even some photos from past events.
-But with everyone working remotely, we lack the daily brand visibility, which, in turn impacts an individual’s connection with the brand and culture.
+When you walk into the office, you’re surrounded by the company culture and brand: corporate colours, prominent logos, and maybe even some photos from past events.
+But with everyone working remotely, we lack daily brand visibility, which, in turn, impacts an individual’s connection with the brand and culture.
 Bringing elements of the company brand into your home workspace can help foster that sense of community and comradery, whether through Microsoft Teams backgrounds with the company logo or branded coffee mugs.
 It’s not just about flying the company flag, it’s about reinforcing that connection to your team and your organization.
 Having the brand visible and part of your workspace helps to strengthen that connection.

 If you would like to talk more about how you can better prepare yourself or your organization for the new world of work, please reach out at any time.
-I would love to discuss it with you. email@example.com
+I would love to discuss it with you.